HaelV2/guardian-api-etl/README.md

 ## Configuration

 1. **Database Connection:**
    - The script connects to a PostgreSQL database.
-Update the `create_engine` line to reflect your PostgreSQL database connection details.
+Update the `create_engine` line to reflect your own PostgreSQL database connection details.

    ```python
    engine = create_engine('postgresql://your_username:your_password@localhost:5432/your_database_name')